American dies of coronavirus in China; Britons infected at French ski resort

 Hidden among the statistics are poignant tales of grief and frustration.
 Canadian mother Amelia Pan is at home while her two-year-old daughter, Cerena, is running a fever and stranded in Hubei where her father has contracted the virus.

 “I am just hanging in there,” Pan said in a Skype interview.
-“I need to stay strong so I can fight for my family.”
+“I need to stay strong so I can fight for my family.” [nL8N2A76KA]

 China’s economy will sputter towards normal on Monday, as millions return from the provinces to the big cities after the biggest holiday of the year.
-The holiday was extended, but many workplaces will remain closed and many white-collar workers will continue to work from home.

-U.S. electric carmaker Tesla’s (TSLA.O) factory in Shanghai will resume production on Monday, a government official said on Saturday.

-Apple Inc APPL.O said it was working to reopen its China corporate offices and call centres and was making preparations to reopen retail stores there.

-But Chinese authorities have blocked a plan by Apple supplier Foxconn (2317.TW) to resume production from Feb.
-10 over concerns about the spread of the virus, Japan’s Nikkei business daily reported on Saturday.
-The virus has been a blow to China’s already-slowing economy, with Goldman Sachs cutting its first-quarter GDP growth target to 4% from 5.6% previously and saying a deeper hit is possible.
+The holiday was extended, but many workplaces will remain closed and many white-collar workers will continue to work from home. [nL3N2A801E] U.S. electric carmaker Tesla’s (TSLA.O) factory in Shanghai will resume production on Monday, a government official said on Saturday. [nL3N2A8019] Apple Inc APPL.O said it was working to reopen its China corporate offices and call centres and was making preparations to reopen retail stores there. [nFWN2A7156] But Chinese authorities have blocked a plan by Apple supplier Foxconn (2317.TW) to resume production from Feb.
+10 over concerns about the spread of the virus, Japan’s Nikkei business daily reported on Saturday. [nL4N2A804A] The virus has been a blow to China’s already-slowing economy, with Goldman Sachs cutting its first-quarter GDP growth target to 4% from 5.6% previously and saying a deeper hit is possible.
 “It’s certainly not going to be a return to normal next week,” said Julian Evans-Pritchard, senior China economist at Capital Economics in Singapore.

-U.S. experts are awaiting approval to enter China, having been included on a list proposed by the World Health Organization, a U.S. embassy spokesman told Reuters.
+PROBING DOCTOR’S DEATHU.S. experts are awaiting approval to enter China, having been included on a list proposed by the World Health Organization, a U.S. embassy spokesman told Reuters.

 “It is hard to say how lethal this novel coronavirus infection is,” Professor Allen Cheng, an infectious diseases expert at Monash University in Melbourne, told Reuters.
 “While the crude mortality appears to be around 2%, there are likely to be many people who have been infected that haven’t been tested.”

-News of the death on Friday of Li Wenliang, a doctor who was reprimanded by police for raising the alarm about the new coronavirus, sparked outrage on Chinese social media and rekindled memories of how Beijing was slow to tell the world about the SARS outbreak.
+News of the death on Friday of Li Wenliang, a doctor who was reprimanded by police for raising the alarm about the new coronavirus, sparked outrage on Chinese social media and rekindled memories of how Beijing was slow to tell the world about the SARS outbreak. [nL1N2A7010]

 A team of investigators sent by the anti-corruption watchdog to Wuhan to probe “issues raised by the people in connection with Dr. Li” had arrived in the city, state broadcaster CCTV said.

-Chinese-ruled Hong Kong introduced a two-week quarantine on Saturday for all people arriving from the mainland, or who have been there during the previous 14 days.
+Chinese-ruled Hong Kong introduced a two-week quarantine on Saturday for all people arriving from the mainland, or who have been there during the previous 14 days. [nL4N2A72GH]

-The Pentagon is shrinking the size of its delegation travelling to the Singapore air show and U.S. defence firms Lockheed Martin Corp (LMT.N) and Raytheon Co (RTN.N) said they would not attend.
-Singapore has 33 coronavirus infections.
+The Pentagon is shrinking the size of its delegation travelling to the Singapore air show and U.S. defence firms Lockheed Martin Corp (LMT.N) and Raytheon Co (RTN.N) said they would not attend. [nL1N2A70TI] Singapore has 33 coronavirus infections.

-Another three people on a cruise liner off Japan tested positive for coronavirus, bringing the total number of confirmed cases from the ship to 64, Japan’s health ministry said.
+Another three people on a cruise liner off Japan tested positive for coronavirus, bringing the total number of confirmed cases from the ship to 64, Japan’s health ministry said. [nL4N2A801Z] [nL4N2A72XJ]

 Royal Caribbean Cruises Ltd (RCL.N) on Friday banned “any guests holding Chinese, Hong Kong or Macau passports, regardless of when they were there last” from boarding the company’s ships.
 The WHO warned on Friday against the “unnecessary, unhelpful profiling of individuals based on ethnicity”.

 Reporting by Ryan Woo, Colin Qian, Min Zhang, Se Young Lee, Yan Zhang, Cheng Leng, Judy Hua, Tom Daly and Lusha Zhang in Beijing; Brenda Goh, Samuel Shen, Yilei Sun in Shanghai and Marine Pennetier and Sarah White in Paris; Writing by Stephen Coates and Nick Macfie; Editing by Frances Kerry